-All entrants, rally committee members, and workers in any SCCA RoadRally must sign a waiver, at each event, in such form prescribed by the SCCA Insurance Handbook.
+All entrants, rally committee members, and workers in any SCCA RoadRally must sign a waiver at each event.

 H) Substitution of Vehicles

 A different vehicle from the one originally entered may be substituted, in case of an emergency, upon notice to the rally committee before the close of registration and safety inspection.